aserto-dev/aserto-go/README.md

 ```

 In addition to the general `WithIdentityMapper`, `WithPolicyMapper`, and `WithResourceMapper`, the HTTP middleware
-provides `WithIdentityFromHeader()` to extract identity information from HTTP headers.
+provides `WithIdentityFromHeader()` to extract identity information from HTTP headers, and `WithNoResourceContext()` to
+omit a resource context from authorization calls.

 #### Default Mappers